quixio/quix-docs/docs/tutorials/predictive-maintenance/data-generator.md

 }
 ```

-The Quix data explorer is a very useful tool for debugging and monitoring your pipeline.
+The Quix topic explorer's message view is a very useful tool for debugging and monitoring your pipeline.

 ## Viewing the deployed application